Deepwater (film)

-Deepwater is a 2005 neo-noir film written and directed by David S. Marfield.
+Deepwater is a 2005 American neo-noir film written and directed by David S. Marfield.
 It is based on Deepwater, a 1999 novel written by Matthew F. Jones.
 It was screened at the Seattle International Film Festival on June 9, 2005, and the München Fantasy Filmfest in Germany on June 28, 2005.
 The film was shot in Clearwater and Little Fort in British Columbia, Canada.

 Synopsis

 Nat Banyon (Lucas Black) is a hitch-hiker whose dream is to open an ostrich farm in Wyoming.
 Early in the trip, he gets in a fight at a truck-stop bar and in the ruckus, takes his opponent's car keys, stealing his sports car.
 Continuing the journey, he finds a stranger (Peter Coyote) trapped in an overturned vehicle.
 He rescues him just as the car is completely destroyed by an incoming truck.
 Grateful for saving his life, the stranger, Herman Finch, hires Nat as the handyman for his motel.
 Nat soon learns that Finch runs a criminal network, acting in collusion with the police.
 Most of the locals are also in league with Finch.
 And everyone who irritates or opposes him soon turns up missing.
 They are then found dead.

 Finch's young, attractive wife Iris (Mía Maestro) soon hatches a plan to run off with Nat, planning to steal Finch's ill-gotten gains.
 Soon, Finch begins manipulating Nat when the latter begins questioning him about all the mysterious activities that had been taking place.
 Finch challenges Nat to a boxing match.
 If Nat wins, he will be free to leave and take his car as well as the salary that he had made as Finch's handyman.